tylerjcw/signals/README.md

 ## Version History
 ### 1.2.15

-* Updated optional mod dependancy for "Reactors" to 1.5.1
+* Updated optional mod dependancy for "Reactors" to 1.5.1, All signals from "Reactors" should be supported.

 ### 1.2.14